NickAxani/Far-From-Here/README.md

 ## 🌍 Environment
 As large as a forest as can be reasonably made and filled.
 NavMesh baked for AI pathing.
-trees, rocks and abandoned structures have colliders.
+Trees, rocks and abandoned structures have colliders.

 ## 🧪 Physics Scope
 Rigidbody on player(s) and enemies.